jad-tab/jad-tab.github.io/_posts/2020-03-04-Polynomial_Optimization1.md

 One might remember the quadratic formula that allows us to express exact solutions of a second degree polynomial $$P$$ of the form $$P(x) = ax^2 + bx + c$$
 $$x_{1, 2} = \frac{-b +- \sqrt{b^2 - 4ac}}{2a}$$ (of course, whenever real solutions exist).

+The study of polynomials often stops here, for the general students.
+In my undergraduate studies, I don't remember giving polynomials much thought except when it came to abstract algebra (like Galois theory), or finding approximate roots to high degree polynomials when a numerical approximation was sufficient.

 In this article, I would like to
 ![alt]({{ site.url }}{{ site.baseurl }}/figures/guskooter.png)